telerik/xamarin-forms-docs/controls/datagrid/columns/columns-overview.md

 ## Example

-Here is an example contains all type of columns which the RadDataGrid control provides.
+Here is an example containing all types of columns RadDataGrid control provides.

 Use the following snippet to declare a RadDataGrid in XAML:
 <snippet id='datagrid-columns-xaml'/>